 Does your small business require general liability insurance coverage?

 The main factors that determine proper liability coverage for businesses involve risks that can turn into insurance claims and lawsuits.
 Someone working from home online as a sole proprietor typically doesn’t need as much insurance as a company with regular employees.
 Insurance is like a future bank account that pays for damages from various types of disasters.
-Firms that engage in dangerous work like construction contractors or establishments that allow plenty of physical contacts is most in need of customization elaborate liability policies.
+Firms that engage in dangerous work like construction contractors or establishments that allow plenty of physical contacts are most in need of customization and elaborate liability policies.

 What does a commercial general liability insurance plan typically cover?

 Commercial general liability insurance covers many of the bare minimum essentials most businesses need to protect their assets from getting drained by lawsuits.
 While each policy depends on the insurer, general liability covers someone else’s bodily injury or property damage at your place of business.
 A one-person entity, though, can still face lawsuits involving defamation and false advertising claims.
 This coverage pays for the legal costs of litigation, even for frivolous lawsuits.
 The coverage is up to limits determined by the policy terms.

 Does the law need businesses to carry general liability insurance?

 Laws involving insurance must be reviewed at the state level, although most states do not require businesses to carry any type of insurance except workers’ compensation if they hire employees.
 It’s still a good idea to purchase general liability coverage because you never know when a visitor might slip and get hurt at your establishment.
 It’s better to pay affordable monthly payments to get access to enormous payout benefits than to have no insurance and then potentially owe thousands or millions over lawsuits.
 Your clients or landlord might need your firm to carry general liability insurance coverage so as to ensure that your business can tackle personal injury or property damage lawsuits.

 How can commercial general liability insurance safeguard my business?